mrocklin/thesis/kalman.md

 \label{sec:kalman-filter}

 The Kalman filter is an algorithm to compute the Bayesian update of a normal random variable given a linear observation with normal noise.
 It is commonly used when an uncertain quantity is updated with the results of noisy observations.
 Both the prior and the observation are assumed to be normally distributed.
 It is used in weather forecasting after weather stations report in with new measurements, in aircraft/car control to automatically adjust for changing external conditions, or in GPS navigation as the device updates position based on a variety of noisy GPS/cell tower signals.
-It's ubiquitous, it's important, and it needs to be computed quickly and continuously.
+It is ubiquitous, it is important, and it needs to be computed quickly and continuously.
 It can also be completely defined with a pair of matrix expressions.

 $$ \Sigma' = \Sigma H^T \left(H \Sigma H^T + R\right)^{-1} \left(-data + H \mu\right) + \mu $$
 $$ \mu' = - \Sigma H^T \left(H \Sigma H^T + R\right)^{-1} H \Sigma + \Sigma $$